Diamonds in the Bulk and Large-$N$ Scaling in AdS/CFT: Diamonds in the Bulk in a Large N Tensor Network

 However, the most serious issue with our ``derivation" of the Carlip-Solodukhin prescription from the standard large N formalism of AdS/CFT combined with tensor networks, is that we are not able to account for the large value of the central charge $c$\footnote{This was pointed out to one of us (T.B.) by D. Harlow when the material in this paper was presented at an informal seminar at MIT.}.
 The reason for this is that for holographic CFTs, models with an Einstein-Hilbert dual, there are low energy states of the emergent Minkowski scattering theory in the central node of the network, which do not correspond to limits of low energy states in the CFT.
 This was pointed out in \cite{tbwfads2}, where it was argued that the indefinitely large number of soft gravitons in flat space scattering amplitudes arose from multipoint connected correlators in the CFT, in which {\it most} of the boundary operators create bulk excitations that do not enter the Polchinski-Susskind ``arena" diamond, whose boundary converges to conformal infinity in Minkowski space.
 The surviving states, which appear to a detector on the central geodesic as low energy states living on the boundary of the arena, are, from the boundary CFT point of view, complicated linear combinations of energy eigenstates, including high energy states.
 Recall that high energy scattering can produce large number of low energy gravitons.

 Thus, the simple lesson extracted from the work of Evenbly and Vidal from soluble CFTs, that the spectrum of small lattices in a tensor network approximation to a CFT is a good approximation to the low lying spectrum of the CFT, does not really extend to CFTs with Einstein-Hilbert duals.
 The bulk of low energy states on small lattices are soft graviton states, which arise from complicated entanglement patterns with multipoint correlators outside the central node.
+These can include entanglement with states created by high dimension operators that remain outside the arena but exchanges soft gravitons with it.
 Furthermore the entropy of the central node comes from terms that are essentially non-perturbative in the $1/N$ expansion, so it does not make sense to think of it as being captured by the $1/N$ corrections.